wisconsinCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Running a red light sign, etc.,

-All violations listed above attract three points.
+The violations listed above typically attract three points.

 More serious vehicle offenses attract six points, such as: